Comparison

 With a schema library, a distinction must be made between startup performance and runtime performance.
 Startup performance describes the time required to load and initialize the library.
 This benchmark is mainly influenced by the bundle size and the amount of work required to create a schema.
 Runtime performance describes the time required to validate unknown data using a schema.

-Since my implementation is optimized to minimize the bundle size and the effort of initialization, there is hardly a library that performs better in a TTI benchmark than I do.
-In terms of runtime performance, I am in the midfield.
-Roughly speaking, I am about twice as fast as Zod, but much slower than Typia and TypeBox, because I don't yet use a compiler that can generate optimal code, and my implementation doesn't allow the use of the Function constructor.
+Since Valibot's implementation is optimized to minimize the bundle size and the effort of initialization, there is hardly any library that performs better in a TTI benchmark.
+In terms of runtime performance, Valibot is in the midfield.
+Roughly speaking, the library is about twice as fast as Zod, but much slower than Typia and TypeBox, because we don't yet use a compiler that can generate highly optimized runtime code, and my implementation doesn't allow the use of the Function constructor.

-Further details on performance can be found in the bachelor's thesis I am based on.
+Further details on performance can be found in the bachelor's thesis Valibot is based on.

 Contributors